fausfore/ngrx-french-guide/documentations/step-12.md

 }

     export const {
-    // select the array of user ids
+    // select the array of todo ids
     selectIds: selectTodosIds,
-    // select the dictionary of user entities
+    // select the dictionary of todo entities
     selectEntities: selectTodosEntities,
-    // select the array of users
+    // select the array of todo
     selectAll: selectTodos,
     selectTotal: selectTotalTodos
   } = TodoListAdapter.getSelectors();